 Basic First aid training includes the following: Introduction to first aid - CPR-Recovery position - Injuries and Bleeding - Poisoning - Burns - Fractures - Suffocation - Safety and first aider behaviours.

-This training last for 4 days.
-Out of the 60 youth trained, 20 (11 male and 9 female) youth were chosen to participate in an advanced first aid training.
-This training last 8 days.
+In 2017, the teams will be trained on advanced first aid & ambulance first aiding.